anty-filidor/network_diffusion/docs/source/index.rst

-..
-Network Diffusion documentation master file, created by sphinx-quickstart on Sun Aug  4 19:22:40 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============================================
 Welcome to Network Diffusion's documentation!
 =============================================

-This library allows to design and run diffusion phenomena processes in networks.
-Package has been built basing on `networkx <https://networkx.github.io>`_ library and is fully compatible with it.
-By using network diffusion user is able to work with multi and single layer networks.
-User is also able to define models of propagation from scratch or use predefined ones.
+Network Diffusion is a library which allows to design and run diffusion phenomena processes in networks.
+Package has been built basing on `networkx <https://networkx.github.io>`_ and is fully compatible with it.
+With Network Diffusion user is able to work with multi and single layer networks, define models of propagation from scratch or use predefined ones and perform simulations.

 Content of the website